mtortonesi/ruby-czmq-ffi/README.md

 ruby-czmq-ffi
 =============

-FFI-based Ruby bindings for CZMQ
+FFI-based Ruby bindings for the CZMQ library.